bitshares/bitshares.github.io-old/_posts/en/2015-06-08-answers-to-common-community-questions.md

    power to someone else without risking funds.
 Furthermore, with BitShares 2.0 the BitShares funds do not need to be moved entirely to vote with your full stake, which simplifies the voting process to a single "Apply" button press.

-10. **What can be done to against whales dominating the voting process?**

-    Practically, BitShares in general is a company and not a democracy.
-The more BTS stake you own, the more shares of the company you own, and the more weights your vote has.
-This is similar to most traditional business and a desirable feature.
-If an investor asks for more power in the voting process, the only way to get it is to buy shares or convince other people to hand over their voting power.
-However, because the shares are well distributed among thousands of network participants and early adopters, such undertaking is very difficult.

-11. **Will we see relative orders in the decentralized exchange?**
+10. **Will we see relative orders in the decentralized exchange?**

     There is no plan to add relative orders, as part of the effort to reduce dependence on the price feed long-term.

-12. **Will I be able to use bitUSD as collateral to short a bitAssets?**
+11. **Will I be able to use bitUSD as collateral to short a bitAssets?**

     Yes.
 BitShares 2.0 goes even further and offers a far better alternative: Collateralized Bonds.
 Collateralized Bonds enable arbitrary shorting between any two assets, guaranteed interest, and no risk of being force settled.
 This system privatizes the yield to individual bonds and the terms and leverage available can be far more flexible.
 In effect, BitUSD becomes cash and a Bond becomes a Certificate of Deposit.

-13. **Will we be able to close short orders using the collateral?**
+12. **Will we be able to close short orders using the collateral?**

     Users will be able to adjust their margin call price to trigger an early margin call, which will close out your short position.

-14. **How can KYC and AML be acknowledged in BitShares such that it does not affect BTS holders?**
+13. **How can KYC and AML be acknowledged in BitShares such that it does not affect BTS holders?**

     KYC/AML are supported for user-issued assets, but not BTS, thus it does not affect BTS holders, but only users who wish to hold a restricted token.
-Hence, regular businesses that run on top of BitShares, such as gateways and merchants, will be required to comply with their local KYC, AML and CTF regulations.
+Businesses that run on top of BitShares and issue their own UIA (user issued asset), such as gateways and merchants, will have tools to help their UIA comply with their local KYC, AML and CTF regulations.
+    These tools will only affect users who own such UIA's.

-15. **What has been done to attract more 3rd party developers?**
+14. **What has been done to attract more 3rd party developers?**

     The API has been improved significantly to allow fast and reliable integration via websockets and push notifications!
 Furthermore, a lot of effort has been taken for proper documentation.

-16. **What measures have been taken to ensure that newly written code does not introduce many bugs or reveal hidden design assumptions that are no longer valid?**
+15. **What measures have been taken to ensure that newly written code does not introduce many bugs or reveal hidden design assumptions that are no longer valid?**

     While it's impossible to guarantee any code is bug-free, we have been writing unit tests, integration tests, and regression tests with every new feature implemented.
 Our tests currently exercise around 90% of the code, and we're